Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-post-slider-in-eleventy-with-tailwind.md

   - tailwind
 ---

-Yesterday we finished the blog [newsletter layout using Tailwind grid](https://daily-dev-tips.com/posts/creating-a-newsletter-layout-with-tailwind/).
+We finished the blog [newsletter layout using Tailwind grid](https://daily-dev-tips.com/posts/creating-a-newsletter-layout-with-tailwind/).
 Today we will be focussing on making the slider part.

 This will essentially be a list with blog articles in it.
 You can then horizontally scroll through this list.

 We won't be adding the next/previous button at this stage.
 Perhaps we will do that in the finishing touch session.

-The end result will look similar to the design:
+The result will look similar to the design:

 ![Lifestyle blog post slider](https://cdn.hashnode.com/res/hashnode/image/upload/v1611211228105/-8nLALU7h.png)